 We are committed to being a more inclusive organisation, ensuring equal opportunity and celebrating diversity.
 Encouraging and supporting the workforce we employ to reach their potential.
 This will support our ultimate goal to be a brilliant place to work and thrive.
-Equality, diversity and inclusion (EDI) is enshrined in our vision and through our values of care, respect and responsibility that underpin the day to day activities and diverse communities of the Trust.
+Equality, diversity and inclusion (EDI) are enshrined in our vision and through our values of care, respect and responsibility that underpin the day-to-day activities and diverse communities of the Trust.

 Our aim is to provide a quality service where there are no barriers to access, where people matter most.